denten-books/plain-text/main.md

 "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
-Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the what he calls the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986].
-The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.
+Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, what he calls the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986].
+The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its tangible instantiation.

 Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the